-Our fraud detection systems highlight unusual activity in your accounts, and sometimes we’ll use an automated service to contact you as quickly as possible.
-Learn more about our automated system in the ‘How we contact you’ section.
+Our fraud detection systems highlight unusual activity in your accounts, and we may use an automated service to contact you.
+Learn more about that in the ‘Contact’ section.

-Your OTP and our app act as secure keys to your account, helping to stop anyone but you authorising transactions or making changes to your account.
+Your OTP and our app act as secure keys to your account.
+They help to stop anyone but you authorising transactions or making changes to your account.

-We strongly recommend you download the free Rapport security software, to help guard yourself against internet banking identity theft and fraud.
-It’s designed with Santander in mind, and protects the connection between your computer and Online Banking.
+We recommend you download the free Rapport security software.
+It helps protect you against internet banking identity theft and fraud.
+It protects the connection between your computer and Online Banking.

-- Our latest fraud updates page contains the latest techniques we see being used by criminals.
+- Our latest fraud updates page has information about the latest scams we’re seeing.

-- We’re part of the government-backed Take Five which encourages you to take a moment to stop and think when you make a bank transaction.
+- We’re part of the government-backed Take Five which encourages you to stop and think when you make a bank transaction.

-- Our fraud and security support section contains articles to help you, including ‘spotting fraud and scams’ and ‘our top security tips’.
+- Our fraud and security support section has articles to help you, including ‘spotting fraud and scams’ and ‘our top security tips’.

 Making payments in Online and Mobile Banking

-You’ll start to notice some changes in Online and Mobile Banking, which are designed to help you make sure that your payment is going to the right place, and not to a fraudster.
+Online and Mobile Banking is designed to help make sure that you pay the right person and not a criminal.

 When you enter the sort code for the account you’re paying, we’ll show you the name of the bank it’s going to so that you can check it’s the right bank.

 We’ll ask you to choose a reason for the payment.
-This lets us show you a message to help protect you from scams.
+We’ll then share information with you to help protect you from scams.

-You’ll be given the choice to make your payment straight away or to send it at a later date.
-Waiting to make the payment gives you time to change your mind, which is helpful protection as fraudsters are known to pressurise their victims and push them into making payments quickly.
+You’ll be given the choice to make your payment straight away or to send it on a date in the future.
+When you wait to make a payment, it gives you time to change your mind.
+This is because criminals are known to put pressure on their victims to pay quickly.

 - the information you’ve given us is correct